 Sometimes I receive orders from flight departments for a group of watches that a Chief Pilot or other Manager wants to purchase and give to their pilots as gifts.

 Because I am a small watch building shop, I try to give the time and attention to all of my customers.
-If I get an order from a flight department for, let’s say 20 watches (yes, it happens all the time), I will divide that order up into working groups.
-In the case of 20 watches, I will work on 5 watches at a time in one group.
+If I get an order from a flight department for, let’s say 10 watches, I will divide that order up into working groups.
+I will work on 5 watches at a time in one group.
 Then I will work on some single watch orders.
 Then I will go back and work on another 5 watch group.
 In other words, I don’t want large flight department orders to adversely delay single order builds.
 But I want to be responsive to large flight department orders too.
-Sometimes I have to walk a tight rope.

 The primary thing that causes the delay from the time you place your order and when I ship it, is the parts ordering process itself.
 Again, I’m not a big watch shop so I don’t have thousands of Dollars of watch inventory sitting around waiting to be used.
 I basically have to order the parts as the orders come in.